mco-gh/mco.dev/content/post/random/magic.md

 <!--more-->

-In <a target="_blank" href="https://thequietlife.net/p/as-close-to-magic-as-you-can-get">As close to magic as you can get</a>, Susan Cain describes how in 1986, after discovering the power of journaling for himself, University of Texas social psychologist James Pennebaker embarked on a scientific study of the benefits lasting forty years.
+In <a target="_blank" href="https://thequietlife.net/p/as-close-to-magic-as-you-can-get">As close to magic as you can get</a>, Susan Cain describes how in 1986, after discovering the power of journaling for himself, University of Texas social psychologist James Pennebaker embarked on a scientific study of the benefits of journaling, which lasted forty years.
 The results were astonishing.

 > In one study, he divided people into two groups.
 One group was asked to write about their difficulties for 20 minutes a day, for three days; they wrote about sexual abuse, breakups, abandonment by a parent, illness, death.
 The other group wrote about everyday things, such as what shoes they were wearing.